Milestone era

 Throughout history, vaccines have been one of the most important tools to end infectious diseases.
 That is why finding a safe and effective HIV vaccine is a priority.
 But we cannot do it without the help of volunteers.

-Now, thanks to scientific breakthroughs and participation from diverse community members around the world, we are closer than ever to finding vaccines that can end HIV.
+Now, thanks to scientific breakthroughs and participation from community members, we are closer than ever to finding ways to end HIV.

 An unprecedented virus appears and quickly threatens the entire world.
 The cities of New York and Los Angeles are the first to report cases.

-Researchers from the United States and Europe undertake a tough mission to identify the new infectious agent, but it is Luc Montagnier and his group at the Pasteur Institute who manage to isolate the virus that we know today as the cause of AIDS.
+Researchers from the United States and Europe undertake a tough mission to identify the new infectious agent.
+Luc Montagnier and his group at the Pasteur Institute isolate the virus that we know today as the cause of AIDS.

-The Quilt, conceived by gay rights activist Cleve Jones and displayed for the first time 2 years later, is created in honor of friends and loved ones who died of AIDS.
-It is a visual representation of the devastating human cost of the disease.
+The Quilt, conceived by Cleve Jones and displayed for the first time two years later, is created in honor of friends and loved ones who died of AIDS.
+It becomes a visual representation of the devastating human cost of the disease.

-Stigma and discrimination spread with the virus adding to the complexity of the response
+Stigma and fear spread with the virus, adding to the complexity of the response.

-ACT UP (AIDS Coalition to Unleash Power) is founded in New York City to open the conversation about AIDS and the people living with it.
-Its goal is to achieve better legislation and healthcare for infected people, and to promote scientific research to eradicate this disease.
+ACT UP (AIDS Coalition to Unleash Power) is founded in New York City to open the conversation about AIDS and the people living with it, fight for better healthcare, and promote scientific research.

 AIDS becomes the leading cause of death among Americans ages 25 to 44.